MarimerLLC/csla/Samples/CslaLight/vb/SimpleCslaLightAppvb/ReadMe.txt

 2. Set SimpleAppWeb as the startup project

-3. Set the SimpleAppTestPage.aspx as the startup page
+3. Set the SimpleAppTestPage.html as the startup page

 4. Double-check the port number to make sure the
    IP port of SimpleAppWeb is 1406.